Forms for Page Meta-Tabs

 methods: {

-selectComponent: function(field)
+selectComponent: function(type)

 {